Can’t Get a Mortgage? Here’s What To Do Next

 Step Three: Find the solution

 Whatever the reason you’re struggling to get a mortgage, an expert can almost always find a way to address it.
-Some ways take time, like saving a larger deposit, but some are almost instant, like applying to a lender with different eligibility requirements.
+Some ways take time, like saving a larger deposit, but some are practically instant, like applying to a lender with different eligibility requirements.

 Common reasons people think they can’t get a mortgage